please state all part numbers from your alternator and components required for repair parts

 On modern alternators controlled by an electronic control unit an incorrect battery type may cause problems.

-We have facilities to test and fault find vehicle alternators on site or remove from site for bench testing and repairs.
+We have equipment for on vehicle alternator testing and fault find or to remove from site for strip down bench testing and repairs.

-We can also supply outright brand new or service exchange alternators for most makes of vehicle.
+We supply competitively priced outright brand new or service exchange alternators for many makes of vehicle

 We offer a service exchange unit policy on most alternator , dynamo , dynastarter and starter motor units.

-We can supply & fit many makes of vehicle alternator to suit your automotive charging system including replacements for
+We can supply & fit many makes of vehicle alternator in the Shropshire local area to suit your automotive charging system including replacements for

 Honda,Hyundai,Iskra,Isuzu,Iveco,John Deere,Kia,Komatsu,Kubota,Lada,Lucas,Magneti Marelli,A127,Magneton,